TritonDataCenter/containerpilot/documentation/20-faq/README.md

 No. ContainerPilot is not a supervisor, and cannot stop and restart applications for configuration updates.

-Further discussion of this topic can be found in [#126](https://github.com/joyent/containerpilot/issues/126).
+Further discussion of this topic can be found in [containerpilot#126](https://github.com/joyent/containerpilot/issues/126).

-### Is ContainerPilot open source?

-Yes.
-ContainerPilot is licensed under the Mozilla Public License 2.0.

 ### I've been told that multi-process containers are bad.
 Is that true?

-There are a number of conveniences in a container that does just one thing (offers a single service from a single app).
+There are a number of conveniences in a container that does _just one thing_ (offers a single service from a single app).
 It means that starting the container is the same as starting the app in it, and sending a signal to that container to shut down is the same as stopping the application.
 These containers offer a number of advantages for "modern" applications and operations, including automation of the application lifecycle.

 However, it's hardly the only "right" way to build a container.
 ContainerPilot is optimized for containers that offer a single service, but [it can be used in containers and VMs running any number of services](#where-does-containerpilot-run).
 ContainerPilot makes absolutely no judgements about how you architect your application.

 ### Does ContainerPilot support IPv6?

-It's not
+Please follow [containerpilot#52](https://github.com/joyent/containerpilot/issues/52) for details.

+### Is ContainerPilot open source?

+Yes.
+ContainerPilot is licensed under the Mozilla Public License 2.0.

 ### How can I get support?